‘Cake Boss’ Star Buddy Valastro Won’t Return To Hoboken Bakery After Mother’s Death

-Cake Boss star Buddy Valastro is revealing why he hasn’t returned to his world famous bakery in Hoboken, New Jersey, in the wake of his mother’s death.
+Cake Boss star Buddy Valastro revealed why he hasn’t returned to his world famous bakery in Hoboken, New Jersey in the wake of his mother’s death.

-Valastro, who shot to fame after inviting TLC cameras into Carlo’s Bakery in the garden state, revealed in a new interview that he hasn’t been back to the famous location in weeks because it has too many memories of his late mother, Mary Valastro, who passed away on June 22.
+Valastro, who shot to fame after inviting TLC cameras into Carlo’s Bakery in the Garden State, revealed in a new interview that he hadn’t been back to the famous location in weeks because it has too many memories of his late mother, Mary Valastro, who passed away on June 22.

 “I haven’t been back to Hoboken since she died and I know that when I go there, I’ll definitely break down,” Buddy told People this week of the family’s original bakery, which has been heavily featured on the reality show for the past eight seasons.